DOI-USGS/lsforce/README.md

 *lsforce* is a Python-based seismic force inversion framework for massive landslides.
-The software can be used to invert long period (tens to hundreds of sec) seismic waveforms to estimate a time series vector of single forces that represents the equivalent forcing exerted on the earth by the landslide.
+The software can be used to invert long period (tens to hundreds of sec) seismic waveforms to estimate a time series vector of single forces that represents the equivalent forcing exerted on the earth by the landslide (see example output below).

 ![Example force-time function output by lsforce](doc/example_force_history.png)